vendasta/marketplace-documentation/docs/Guides/oauth2.md

 ### Prompts

+Note that we track user scope acceptance for your Product, and thus unless you want to override the current default value for this user and product you may **exclude** the `prompt` query parameter from your Authorization URL.

-Our Authorization URL supports each of the following values for the `prompt` query parameter
+Our Authorization URL supports each of the following values for the `prompt` query parameter.

 |||
 |-------------|--------------------------|